 Services are free for all currently enrolled Butte College students.
 Students are always asked to check in when accessing any CAS services.

 To use the services in CAS, please enroll each semester in EDUC 310, a free, non-graded, no-credit course.
 This only takes a minute or two and is necessary for continuing CAS funding.
 For more information or to get assistance with enrolling, please visit the front desk of CAS in the LRC on main campus, in CHC 230 at the Chico Center, or GCC 104 at the Glenn County Center.

 The Center for Academic Success on main campus is located on the main floor of the Learning Resource Center.
 CAS on main campus is open during fall and spring semesters: Monday through Thursday, 8:00 a.m. to 5:00 p.m., and Friday, 8:00 a.m. to 3:00 p.m.

 Free Drop-in Tutoring is available in many subjects at both the main campus and at the Chico Center.
-Math and English tutors are available at the Glenn County Center.
+English tutors are available at the Glenn County Center.
 No appointment is necessary.
 For more information on tutoring and schedules, please go to CAS Tutoring.

 Tutor-Supported Drop-in Computer Labs, located on main campus in LRC 224 (inside CAS) and LRC 143, and at the Chico Center in CHC 231, offer computers for student academic use.
 Computers are also available in the CAS space at the Glenn County Center.
 See CAS Rooms and Labs for further details about the labs.

 CAS Critical Skills Workshops are free, drop-in workshops that cover a wide variety of topics that support student success.
 All current workshop schedules are available online after the second week of the semester by selecting the CAS Workshops link.
 Schedules are also available as handouts at the CAS front desk, at the Chico Center CAS (CHC 230), and at the Glenn County Center.
 For more information on the Critical Skills Study Hour ½-unit course, please go to Critical Skills 1/2-unit Course.

 Group Study Rooms inside CAS on main campus are available for student use.
 Rooms can be reserved on a first-come, first-served basis.
 See CAS Rooms and Labs for further details.